Code-Institute-Submissions/MoniPar-the-visensemble/README.md

 # User Experience (UX)

 ## Strategy/Site Goals
 The main goal of the website is to make the public aware of The VisEnsemble Choir.
-It hopes to motivate more visually impaired people to join as members and to increase the number of supporters and followers of The VisEnsemble Choir.
-The overall objective of this website is to aid in creating a well-established and well-rounded choir and as a result to increase the number of ticket sales and performances per year.
+It hopes to motivate more visually impaired people to join as members and increase the number of supporters and followers of The VisEnsemble Choir.
+The overall objective of this website is to aid in creating a well-established and well-rounded choir and as a result increase the number of ticket sales and performances per year.

 ## Scope/User Stories
-This section aims at determining what a user/visitor would expect from interacting with the website.
+This section aims to determine what a user/visitor would expect from interacting with the website.
 Scenarios of actions each type of visitor wishes to take are listed below.

 * Website User Goals